This page is designed to help make your transition a smooth and exciting experience.

 If you are travelling by car, please make sure you have a valid parking permit otherwise you could be fined.
 Directions to the hospital can be found here or by using the map below.

-Please note if using the train, Wellington Railway Station is closest to the Princess Royal Hospital, less than one mile away. postcode TF1 1BY.
+Wellington Railway Station is closest to The Princess Royal Hospital, less than one mile away.
+Postcode TF1 1BY.

 Directions to Shrewsbury Business Park